DistributedProofreaders/dproofreaders/api/USERS_GUIDE.md

 # API User's Guide

-The DP code provides a RESTful API for accessing various its of data programmatically using a well-defined structure instead of HTML scraping.
+The DP code provides a RESTful API for accessing various bits of data programmatically using a well-defined structure instead of HTML scraping.

 ## RESTful API